 Finally, I would like to look into child development and education.
 There are so many aspects of child development and education that we are getting so wrong.
 First, is the one size fits all approach.
 Second is the use of foreign language as medium of instruction for younger children.
 Third is the dire focus on academics.
 Fourth is use of technology too early.
 I could go on and on.
 In developing countries like Cambodia, we see ‘American’, ‘international’, ‘global’ schools sprouting like mushrooms after the rain.
 Parents spend a lot of money to get slots for their children.
-They check if there are native English speakers in the faculty, computer labs, uniforms that are perfect for American but not tropical weather.
+They check if there are native English speakers in the faculty; there should be computer labs; uniforms that are perfect for American but not tropical weather.
 Recently in the Philippine university curricula, some general subjects are removed.
 More and more schools are using computers for early graders.
 Knowingly or not, the school culture being promoted is cutthroat competition.
 No wonder we keep on falling behind in educational global standing!

 But while the frenzy for global education is on the rise in developing countries, a lot of educated, well-to-do parents in the first world are starting to send their children to forest kindergartens.
 These schools focus on free play and exploring of nature for learning.
 Waldorf education for instance does not teach reading per se, until the second grade.
 They shun televisions and electronic gadgets and do a lot of art and movement instead.
 They do not have textbooks, assignments or exams.
 They take the harder, yet more beneficial individualized approach.
 Learning is cooperative rather than competitive.
 Curriculum is localized instead of globalized.
 Steve Jobs, like many Silicon Valley parents, limited their children’s use of electronic gadgets.